grycap/im/doc/source/manual.rst

   using Python 3 use the PyMySQL package, available as the package 'python3-pymysql' on debian systems or PyMySQL package in pip.
 * `The Azure Python SDK <https://docs.microsoft.com/es-es/azure/python-how-to-install/>`_, is needed by the Azure connector.
 It is available as the package 'azure' at the pip repository.
+* `The VMware vSphere API Python Bindings <https://github.com/vmware/pyvmomi/>`_ are needed by the vSphere connector.
+It is available as the package 'pyvmomi' at the pip repository.

 Installation
 ------------